ovity/octotree/README.md

 Click the search icon to start file search.

 Note that when lazy-loading is used, search only works with directories and files that were already loaded.

-### View full PR changed file

-Sometimes, it's necessary to view the entire changed file in a pull request.
-But keep clicking "Expand" is a pain.
-Octotree solves that.
-You can click the "View full" button at the top of each file in a pull request to view its entire content and all the diffs.

 ### Collapse tree